zanthor/OG-RaidHelper/README.md

 - Ensure you clicked out of text fields before closing windows
 - Type `/reload` to save and reload

+**Raid Invites showing no players:**
+- Ensure RollFor addon is installed and loaded
+- Configure soft-reserve data in RollFor first
+- Click **Refresh** button to reload RollFor data
+- Check that RollFor has player data (open RollFor UI to verify)

+**SR+ Validation showing wrong values:**
+- Click **Refresh** to reload current RollFor data
+- Verify RollFor data is up-to-date
+- Use `/ogrhsr PlayerName` to inspect raw data

+**Auto-conversion not working:**
+- Ensure you are party leader when solo
+- Ensure raid leader/assist permissions after conversion
+- Check that PARTY_MEMBERS_CHANGED events are firing (may need `/reload`)

+**Items showing as "Unknown Item":**
+- Item data not cached by client yet
+- Close and reopen SR+ Validation window after a moment
+- Hover over items in-game to cache them first

 ---

 ## SavedVariables Structure